Paintwork need a refresh? Learning how to paint a ceiling will mean you don't always have to call in the professionals for a flawless result.

 5. Roll with it

-Now it's time to switch from brush to roller to start painting the rest of the ceiling.
+Now it's time to switch from a brush to painting with a roller for the rest of the ceiling.

 'Start from the corner of the ceiling and start rolling nearest to a window, so that you can see the light from the window reflecting the wet paint,' says Helen.
 'Then work your way across the room, rolling slowly when you’re near the wall to help avoid hitting it.'